leonardojjs/Hackathon_GSI2024/README.md

 # Hackathon GSI2024
-Machine Learning and Multi-Physics Inversion for 2D &amp; 3D Predictive Modelling of South Rajasthan
+Machine Learning and Multi-Physics Inversion for 2D & 3D Predictive Modelling of Mineral Deposits: A case study in South Rajasthan, India